 Signs Your Child Isn’t Sleeping Enough

 When your child isn’t sleeping enough, they will likely show signs.
-Hence terms like the witching hour, which refers to that time in the evening when our children get tired and start to be defiant, hyperactive, and/or crabby.
+This is exactly what happens during "the witching hour", which refers to that time in the evening when our children get tired and start to be defiant, hyperactive, and/or crabby.